FAQ - Misdemeanor Drug Charges

 A: An attorney can definitely help a client charged with a misdemeanor drug crime.
 First, an attorney can pursue the option of a diversion program or intervention in lieu of conviction which can result in the charge being dismissed with no conviction.
 Second, a lawyer can review the prosecution’s evidence and evaluate the possible defenses.
 For example, there may be issues with the prosecution’s case such as illegal search and seizure, Fifth Amendment violations, legal possession issues, chain of custody issues, etc. If a dismissal is not an option, an experienced attorney can present a defense against the charge through the court process, including hearings in front of the court, and if need be, a trial.

-Shawn Dominy is a criminal defense lawyer in Columbus, Ohio, and he represents clients charged with misdemeanor drug crimes.
-To learn more about Shawn Dominy, please see his attorney profile.
-You can also see recent case results and client reviews.
-If you would like to discuss how Shawn Dominy can help with your felony drug charge in Columbus or central Ohio, please call 614-717-1177 or email the Dominy Law Firm to arrange a free consultation.
+We are criminal defense attorney's in Columbus, Ohio, and we regularly represent clients charged with misdemeanor drug charges.
+To learn more about us, please see our firms profile.
+You can also see what clients say about our representation.
+If you would like to discuss how we can help with your misdemeanor drug charges in Columbus or central Ohio, please call 614-717-1177 or EMAIL US to arrange a free consultation.